HydroModPy/HydroModPy/docs/readthedocs/source/architecture/mesh/mesh-catchment-output-layout-activity-diagram.rst

 Notes
 -----

-- ``flat`` layout is a convenience for the dedicated mesh workflow.
+- ``flat`` layout is a convenience for standalone mesh execution.
 It writes the final mesh artifacts directly under ``workspace.project_root`` while the intermediate runtime workspace lives elsewhere and can be deleted afterwards.